Emil Kapaun: World War II

+Having enjoyed his work as a chaplain at Harrington Airfield, Kapaun in July 1944 asked Winkelmann for permission to enter the US Army Chaplain Corps.
 Kapaun entered the U.S. Army Chaplain School at Ft.
-Devens, Massachusetts in August 1944, and after graduating in October began his military chaplaincy at Camp Wheeler, Georgia.
-He and one other chaplain ministered to approximately 19,000 servicemen and women.
+Devens in Massachusetts in August 1944.
+After graduating in October 1944, he began his military chaplaincy as a first lieutenant at Camp Wheeler near Macon, Georgia.
+He was one of two chaplains ministering to approximately 19,000 servicemen and women.